dyoder/befog/README.md

 And you'll get this:

-    Usage: befog add <bank> [options]
+befog add <bank> [<options>]
+	-c, --count COUNT       	The number of machines to provision (required) -h, --help HELP         	Show this message
-        -n, --number NUMBER              The number of machines to provision -p, --path PATH                  Path to the configuration file you want to use (defaults to '~/.befog') --name NAME                  The name of this configuration (defaults to 'default') -h, --help                       Show this message
+	-n, --name NAME         	The name of this configuration (default: default) -p, --path PATH         	Path to the configuration file (default: ~/.befog) -s, --spot SPOT         	Provision a spot instance
+	-t, --type TYPE         	The type of machines to provision
+	-u, --rehearse REHEARSE 	Dry-run, verbose logging, but don't actually run anything

 ## Configuring Befog